davidkennedydev/plain-text-to-database/README.md

 # Features

 * Read text file on ASCII encoding.
-* Accept file descripted by field name and length.
+* Accept file descripted by orderly field name and length.
+* Accept file descripted by field name, position and length.
 * Put data on MongoDB.